 - Parmesan cheese grated, for garnish

-- 4 oz Pappardelle pasta dried or homemade
+- 4 ounces Pappardelle pasta dried or homemade

 - Cut the beef into 3” cubes.
 Season with salt and pepper.

 - Add the cooking oil to a skillet over medium-high heat.
 When hot, add the beef and brown on each side.
 When done, transfer the beef to the slow cooker.

 - Add the onion, garlic, and rosemary on top of the beef mixture in the slow cooker.

-- Cook on high for 6-8 hours.
+- Cook on low for 6-8 hours.
 When done, shred the beef and return it to the sauce.

 - Cook the pasta according to the package instructions.

 - Serve the ragu on top of the pasta.
 Top with freshly grated Parmesan cheese.